 These roasted Brussels sprouts with goat cheese and honey will be your new favorite side dish.
 Crispy on the outside and tender on the inside with the goodness of goat cheese and honey.
 You'll never want to make Brussels another way again.

 If you're a Brussels hater, you need to try them this way... this recipe might just change your mind!
 The beauty in this recipe is all about the goat cheese and honey.

 After the Brussels are fried and cooked, they are topped with creamy goat cheese crumbles and drizzled with sweet honey.
 Be sure to add the goat cheese right away so that it starts to melt ever so slightly… drool!

 These Brussels sprouts are the perfect side dish to any meal, but especially in the fall and around the holidays!
-In addition to these, air fryer carrots, kale and butternut squash salad, wild rice salad, and roasted sweet potatoes and Brussels sprouts are also good options for a clean eating holiday side dish.
+In addition to these, air fryer carrots, kale and butternut squash salad, wild rice salad, kale and Brussels sprouts salad, and roasted sweet potatoes and Brussels sprouts are also good options for a clean eating holiday side dish.

 Why You'll Love This Recipe

 - Flavorful.
 No boring and plain Brussels sprouts here.
 Mouthwatering flavor that is sweet and savory.

 - Healthy.
 Brussels sprouts are a cruciferous vegetable, like broccoli, cabbage, and cauliflower, so they are a nutrient powerhouse!
 They are rich in antioxidants, contain cancer protective compounds, high in fiber, vitamin C, vitamin K, and more!

 - Easy side dish.
 Only a few simple steps and ready in under 30 minutes!

 - Extra crispy.
 The key to these crispy Brussels is cooking them on stovetop first (cut side down) before roasting in the oven.